Understanding risk to create resilient platforms for sustainable growth and human dignity.

 Developing accessible insurance regulation and public policy frameworks that enable and enhance sustainable development and economic and social resilience to large-scale disasters.
 Initial focus areas include developing a catalogue of regulatory and policy issues that impact the use of risk management tools in vulnerable nations and engaging with supervisors to create a regulatory framework that local governments can use to further develop their legal and regulatory platforms.

-Co-Chairs: Shaun Tarbuck, ICMIF and Dr. Joan Lamm Tennant, Blue Marble Ventures
+Co-Chairs: Shaun Tarbuck, ICMIF, Dr. Joan Lamm Tennant, Blue Marble Ventures and Alexandra Rudolph, The Federal Ministry of Economic Cooperation and Development (BMZ)

 Driving and enhancing coordination and collaboration on microinsurance projects and to maximize the impact and efficiency, both in technical assistance and funding, of resilience-building programs which are operating in local communities vulnerable to climate change.